-The two-step opt-in is a great way for merchants to give shoppers more context about what kind of promotional messages they will receive.
+The custom prompt is a great way for merchants to give shoppers more context about what kind of promotional messages they will receive.
 Customize the copy to let your shoppers know that they will be the first to get exclusive offers and deals that are running on the store.
 You can even tell them that subscribing will unlock a 30% discount or a free shipping code on their next order.

 2. Flyout Widget